fast4x/RiCast/README.md

-# AndroidCast
+# RiCast

-AndroidCast is an Android app built using Kotlin and Jetpack Compose that allows you to easily cast online videos to your cast device.
+AndroidCast is an Android app built using Kotlin and Jetpack Compose that allows you to easily cast online videos/images to your cast device.

 <img src="screenshot-1.png" width="250"> <img src="screenshot-2.png" width="250">